 There are countless nootropics on the market and even more ingredients.
 Here’s a quick look at some of the most popular elements that we found to be in most nootropic supplements:

-Huperzine-A is from a plant called club moss and used to treat Alzheimer’s disease.
-According to some research, “taking Huperzine A by mouth for four weeks improves the memory older children and teenagers who complain of memory problems.”
+Huperzine A is extracted from the club moss plant and used as a homeopathic treatment for Alzheimer’s disease.
+According to eMedicineHealth.com, taking Huperzine A by mouth for four weeks improves the memory older children and teenagers who complain of memory problems.”

 Ginkgo Biloba is a common Chinese medicine used to improve blood flow to the brain.
 It also acts as a powerful antioxidant.
 Being around since the early days of man, Ginko has since been used as a treatment for dementia and Alzheimer’s disease.
 However, no compelling scientific research has backed this up.

 5-HTP is a naturally occurring amino acid used as an antidepressant, appetite suppressant, and sleep aid.
 5-HTP is also administered to individuals who are coming down from MDMA and to ease symptoms of post- MDMA dysphoria.